The universal equivariance properties of exotic aromatic B-series: Preliminaries and main results

 \section{Preliminaries and main results}

-This section is devoted to the definition of locality, equivariance and decoupling.
-We then give a new general definition of exotic aromatic trees and their associated elementary differential.
-The main results of the paper are presented in Subsection~\ref{section:main_result}.
+This section is devoted to the definition of locality, equivariance and decoupling, to the new general definition of exotic aromatic trees and their associated elementary differential, and to the main results of the paper (Subsection~\ref{section:main_result}).